 The Halbtax reduces in general the normal prices to a half.
 It is valid for a year on trains and on local buses, trams and ships and costs 185 CHF.
 It might be already worth getting one if you are only here for a semester.
 For example, if you visit Geneva, Berne and Basel once, it is already worth it.
 You can use it as well for Zurich's local transportation system.

 The seven25 is a very useful addition to the Half fare card.
 With it you can use almost all trains in Switzerland for free after 7 pm.
 You can get it if you're younger than 25 for 39 CHF per month.
 By planning your trips accordingly and travelling after seven o'clock, you can save a lot of money with this card.

 General Abonnement (GA)

-The General Abonnement is a travel card which allows you to travel on SBB trains and most other railways in Switzerland.
+The General Abonnement is a travel card which allows you to travel on SBB trains and most other railways and some cable cars in Switzerland.
 The GA comes with an annual bill or a monthly bill.
 The minimum contract duration is 4 months in both cases.
-There are reduced prices for students up to 30 years old.
+There are reduced prices for people younger than 25 years.
 It's probably only worth it if you plan to travel a lot.

 Day travel card

 Having a Halbtax you can buy a 1-day travelpasses for 75 CHF which is valid for whole Switzerland.
 If you buy far in advance you can get the day travel card for around 50 CHF even without Halbtax!

 A special offer is the “Tageskarte Gemeinde”.
 It's a day travel card which you can get from your municipality and the prices of these cards are normally lower than the regular day travel cards.
 Each municipality has a limited amount of those travel cards, so you should order them well ahead of time.
 Here is a list of communities where you can buy the “Tageskarte Gemeinde”.